If you're thinking of signing up to a new contract, there are a few things you might want to consider first.

-The core subscription price - usually the price that you have to pay each month - is likely to be one of the most important factors in your choice of contract.
+The price you pay each month is likely to be one of the most important factors in your choice of contract.
 It may be:

-No matter what type of contract, the core subscription price or prices you agree to pay should be provided clearly and transparently to you at the point of sale.
+No matter what type of contract, the amount you pay each month during the contract should be provided clearly to you before you sign-up.

 All businesses are entitled to ask for certain information to be included in their contract in a clear comprehensible and easily accessible form.
 This can include:

-If you are a small business consumer (with 10 employees or fewer) and considering whether to enter into a new contract for your landline or a mobile service, the provider must give you key information about the contract before you sign up.
+If you are a small business consumer (with ten employees or fewer) and considering whether to enter into a new contract, the provider must give you key information about the contract before you sign up.

-If you are a small business (with 10 employees or fewer) with landline and/or broadband services, your provider is not entitled to renew your contract term automatically - it must obtain your consent for every new minimum contract period.
-Ofcom banned automatically renewable contracts for residential and small business consumers from 31 December 2011.
+If you are a small business (with ten employees or fewer) with landline and/or broadband services, your provider is not entitled to renew your contract term automatically - it must obtain your consent for every new minimum contract period you sign up to.

 You should pay particular attention to the length of the contract, or 'minimum contract period' when choosing a service and provider.
 This is the minimum length of time you must take the services you sign up for.

-If you cancel your services before this minimum date has elapsed, you may have to pay early termination charges.
+If you cancel your services before then, you may have to pay early termination charges.
 These charges could be substantial, and you should check your contract terms and conditions when signing up.

-Your provider should make sure that conditions or procedures for contract termination do not disincentivise you from changing provider.
+Your provider should make sure its conditions or procedures for contract termination do not make it more difficult for you to change provider.
 This could include, for instance, excessive early termination charges or excessively long notice periods.

 An SLA will define the terms of the service you are being provided, and outline information about support and resolution of problems.
 Providers offer packages with improved care levels at a premium price, and different packages may come with different products purchased.

-Make sure to ask your provider about SLAs and the level of ongoing service you can expect, as it can be extremely important to your business.
+Make sure to ask your provider about SLAs and the level of ongoing service you can expect, as this can be extremely important to your business.
 SLAs may include such issues as: